-You may file a civil action regarding the denial of an appeal after exhausting all claims and review procedures above.
-You must file any such civil action, which must be brought through individual arbitration, within 12 months after the date the Plan Administrator issued its final decision on an appeal.
-Nonetheless, if you do not file a claim or exhaust the claims review process for any reason, any civil action must be filed within 12 months of the date of the conduct at issue in the civil action (which includes, among other things, the date you became entitled to any Plan benefits at issue in the civil action).
-If you fail to file a civil action within these timeframes, you will lose your right to bring the civil action at any later time.
+You may file a lawsuit regarding the denial of an appeal after following the claims and review procedures above.
+You must file any lawsuit within 12 months after the date the Plan Administrator issued its final decision on an appeal.
+If you do not file a claim or exhaust the claims review process for any reason, any lawsuit must be filed within 12 months of the date of the conduct at issue in the lawsuit (which includes, among other things, the date you became entitled to any Plan benefits at issue in the lawsuit).
+If you fail to file a lawsuit within these timeframes, you will lose your right to bring the lawsuit at any later time.
+You may also be prohibited from presenting evidence in any lawsuit that was not timely presented to the Plan Administrator as part of the claims and review procedures described above.